rails-api/active_model_serializers/README.md

 Serializers describe _which_ attributes and relationships should be serialized.
 Adapters describe _how_ attributes and relationships should be serialized.

-By default AMS will use the **Json Adapter**.
-But we strongly advise you to use JsonApi Adapter that follows 1.0 of the format specified in [jsonapi.org/format](http://jsonapi.org/format).
+By default AMS will use the **Flatten Json Adapter**.
+But we strongly advise you to use **JsonApi Adapter** that follows 1.0 of the format specified in [jsonapi.org/format](http://jsonapi.org/format).
 Check how to change the adapter in the sections bellow.

 # RELEASE CANDIDATE, PLEASE READ